ASERG-STELA/shu-development-process/modelling-analysis/level4/level_4_use_case_guidance.md

 This diagram shows the four main components of a Use Case diagram:

 * Actor
-* Use Case
+* Use Case (Identified from User Stories)
 * Communication Link
 * System Boundary

-## 3.2.
+## 4.2.
 Components Of A Use Case Diagram

-We will now go into detail about the different components of a Use Case diagram.
+We will now go into some detail about the different components of a Use Case diagram.

 ### Actor